jasonbot/weblog/content/weblog/modern-python-features-that-are-still-sinking-in.md

 ## Structural Pattern Matching

 This one seems like another way to abuse metaprogamming.
-It looks on its face like a `switch` statment, so will likely be misunderstood in the same way the `is` operator gets misunderstood.
+It looks on its face like a `switch` statment, so will likely be misunderstood in the same semantic ways the `is` operator is misunderstood.

 I think I may try experimenting with this and type hints to write something approximating other languages' generic coding going forward.